Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

     ## [1] TRUE

 The dplyr way is a lot better is it not?
-Do you get what the above (dplyr-way) rules do?
+Do you get what the above (dplyr-way) lines do?

-1.  the result of the fist vector (1000 random numbers, with mean of 34 and a sd of 2 is piped into the function mean, which calculates the mean of these 1000 numbers
+1.  the result of the fist vector (1000 random numbers, with mean of 34 and a sd of 2 is piped into the function mean, which calculates the mean of these 1000 numbers (which will be around 34)

 2. From that the square root is taken by piping the mean in the function sqrt()